ibm-cloud-docs/devsecops/devsecops-force-redeployment.md

 {{site.data.keyword.attribute-definition-list}}

-# Forced redeployment of an application
+#  Redeploying  an application manually
-{: #forced-redeployment}
+{: #manual-redeployment}

-Sometimes, a running application in an environment crashes or behaves abnormally due to changes in the infrastructure configuration and requires a redeployment.
-In such cases, you can use the continuous deployment pipeline to deploy the existing state of the inventory to the target environment by setting a new environment variable for the continuous deployment pipeline.
+Sometimes, an application running in an environment can crash or behave strangely due to changes in the infrastructure configuration.
+This can be resolved by redeployment.
+Duringf redeployment, use the continuous deployment (CD) pipeline to deploy the existing state of the inventory to the target environment by setting a new environment variable for the continuous deployment pipeline.
 {: shortdesc}

 Set the `force-redeploy` environment variable with the value as `true` while the **Manual CD** pipeline run is triggered.
+{: note}

-During redeployment, the branch in your inventory repository that corresponds to the environment (for example prod, stage) does not contain any new items, and the `<target-environment>_latest` tag points to the current commit.
+When you redeploy, the branch in your inventory repository that corresponds to the environment (for example,  production and staging) does not contain any new items, and the `<target-environment>_latest` tag points to the current commit.
 The presence of the `force-redeploy` flag tells the CD Pipeline to ignore checking any new changes and proceed with the current stage of the inventory.

-The summary of steps that are followed by the CD Pipeline for forced redeployment include:
+Here's a quick summary of the procedure followed by the CD Pipeline to redeployment manuallly:

 1. The CD Pipeline starts and tags the current commit with the pipeline run ID.
 2. The pipeline picks up the content of the corresponding environment branch from that tag.